 Left: Will Serber and Aaron Kimball with Zymergen’s first server rack, circa 2014.
 Right: Josh and Jed in Japan.

 “Back in the early days,” recalls Zach, “the one core value we could crisply articulate was that we all need to assume goodwill on behalf of our colleagues — thoughtful, brilliant people, all committed to the same things, and coming at the world differently, through the lens of their own unique experiences.”

-Left: Josh with CFO Ena Singh on a late-night drive in the Middle East during a Series C funding trip.
+Left: Co-founder and former CEO Josh Hoffman with CFO Ena Singh on a late-night drive in the Middle East during a Series C funding trip.
 Right: Josh and Zach on big calls before the furniture arrived.